CS-3150-fall-2022-g1/DansFrappes/README.md

 README.md -> /

 Sprint 1 -> /docs/Milestone3/Sprint_1/
+Note: Stand-up reports have been compiled into one document.
+Seperate reports are differentiated by the dates they occured.

 Sprint 2 -> /docs/Milestone3/Sprint_2/
+Note: Stand-up reports have been compiled into one document.
+Seperate reports are differentiated by the dates they occured.

 Sprint 3 -> /docs/Milestone3/Sprint_3/
+Note: Stand-up reports have been compiled into one document.
+Seperate reports are differentiated by the dates they occured.

 Server Setup Instructions -> /docs/